Introduction to Deep Learning

 The Limiting Factor For Businesses

-Currently, the limiting factor for many businesses is not an understanding of the technology but lack of available talent – there just aren’t enough people with expertise in machine learning right now to do all the work that needs to be done.
+Currently, the limiting factor for many businesses is not an understanding of the technology or networks but lack of available talent – there just aren’t enough people with expertise in machine learning right now to do all the work that needs to be done.

 For example, a recent paper from Google showed that replacing a human with an ensemble of neural networks is more accurate than the original person at identifying stop signs in images captured by car-mounted cameras.